sitewaerts/cordova-plugin-zip/README.md

 * 'miniz-cpp' (Native Windows 10 C/C++ UWP implementation similar to iOS implementation)
 * 'andyzip' (Native Windows 10 C/C++ UWP implementation slightly faster than miniz-cpp)

-If unzipAlgorithm is undefined, the plugin will default to 'andyzip'.
+If unzipAlgorithm is undefined, the plugin will default to 'miniz-cpp'.
+The 'miniz-cpp' implementation is more robust and tends to be faster for archives with many files.
-The 'andyzip' implementation offsers only basic zip format support with 'deflate' and 'uncompressed' as the only supported decoding formats for archive contents.
+The 'andyzip' implementation offsers only basic zip format support with 'deflate' and 'uncompressed' as the only supported decoding formats for archive contents, but tends to be faster for very large files.
-The 'miniz-cpp' implementation is more robust and should be preferred for questinable archive sources.
 Both native implementations are more than 10 times faster than the jszip implementation.

 ## Release Notes

+### 3.2.1 (Jun 25, 2021)
+* Changed default zip algorithm to miniz-cpp (more reliable and faster for many small files)
+* Improved error catching and handling in ZipComponentUWP and ZipProxy.js
+* Added version number to ZipComponentUWP and pre-build script that updates it

 ### 3.2.0 (Jun 25, 2021)
 * Added native C/C++ implementations for windows based on miniz-cpp and andyzip